Access Keys:

 CURRICULUM IMPLEMENTATION

 Teachers carefully implement the curriculum, ensuring that children grasp crucial ideas and concepts along each thread of learning.
-Teachers use affective use of assessment to identify any children who have not acquired the necessary knowledge, and they work efficiently to address any gaps in learning.
+Teachers make effective use of assessment to identify any children who have not acquired the necessary knowledge, and they work efficiently to address any gaps in learning.

 At the heart of our implementation are our Curriculum Guides: carefully considered documents that serve as the basis for teacher’s medium term planning.
 Each Curriculum Guide contains vital information that underpins the implementation of our curriculum: